Ironmandeveloper/Ticket-Metric/README.md

 ## Install Dependencies

--npm install
+npm install
 or
--yarn
+yarn

 ## To start the project

--npm run dev
+npm run dev
 or
--yarn dev
+yarn dev